 What are some essential steps an organization can take in order to develop a good document practice strategy?

 It’s important to have a TMF management plan in place where the system is validated, the security on the system is validated and the process of uploading documents into the system is understood.
 It’s also important to define naming conventions and have timelines clearly defined.

 Training on the system is also imperative.
 It’s crucial that end users understand the system and the structural hierarchy, and who’s responsible for what.

 How can an organization determine whether their TMF is inspection ready?

 This is where TMF QC comes into place.
 It’s making sure you have ongoing QC work being done and having metrics that indicate TMF health.
 There should be reporting on what documents should be filed versus what has actually been filed.
 Other reporting may include other QC findings such as duplicate filings or misfiled documents.
 Ongoing QC measures and reporting on those findings should give an organization the confidence that they are inspection ready.

 Remember, regulations require that a readily available TMF is established and maintained.
 While demonstrating compliance with the principles of Good Clinical Practice (GCP), the filing of documents in an orderly, timely manner also greatly assists the smooth running of the trial and any future audit or inspection.

-Request a copy of the webinar for a more detailed overview of how to apply the golden rules of research to your trial master file.
+If you wish to learn more.
+Request a copy of the webinar a more detailed overview of how to apply the golden rules of research to your trial master file.